 Program Information Session Dates:

-session.
+(For general information or to tour Jefferson Community and Technical College facilities, you may attend a general advising session.
+General advising is an “information only” session.
 No appointment is required.
 All session dates and times are posted in the student bulletin.)

-At these sessions, you will obtain information concerning prerequisite courses and
+At these sessions, you will obtain information concerning prerequisite courses and other program requirements.

-spring semester of 2019 are encouraged to attend advising sessions listed below.
+Prospective students who expect to complete EMT certification training before the spring semester of 2019 are encouraged to attend advising sessions listed below.

 The Jefferson Community and Technical College Paramedic Program is located at the Downtown Campus, Chestnut Hall, room 026B.

 - Emergency Medical Technician (Kentucky or NREMT) Unrestricted